fch-yk/docker_03_starburger/README.md

 Press `F5` to start debugging.

 _Note_: when debugging with hot reloading, uncheck the `Uncaught Exceptions` checkbox on the `Run and Debug` panel.
-This can help to avoid the annoing `Exception has occurred: SystemExit` message each time when you save an app file.
+This can help to avoid the annoying `Exception has occurred: SystemExit` message each time when you save an app file.

-To find out more about debugging in Docker containers, see the VSCode documentation:
+To find out more about debugging in Docker containers, see the Visual Studio Code documentation:

 - [Debug Python within a container](https://code.visualstudio.com/docs/containers/debug-python);
 - [Debug Python with Docker Compose](https://code.visualstudio.com/docs/containers/docker-compose#_python);